thiroike/master-thesis/README.md

 ### For master students

+- `master-interim` : LaTeX template for writing interim proceeding of graduation thesis for master students
-- `master-proc` (in preparation): LaTeX template for writing 5-page proceeding (plus up to 1 page of references) of graduation thesis for master students
+- `master-proc` (*in preparation*): LaTeX template for writing 5-page proceeding (plus up to 1 page of references) of graduation thesis for master students
-- `master-thesis` (in preparation): LaTeX template for writing graduation thesis for master students
+- `master-thesis` (*in preparation*): LaTeX template for writing graduation thesis for master students

 ## How to build